 "No show."
 Those two little words usually mean someone forgot their appointment, or couldn't find a ride, or changed their phone number and didn't get the reminder call.
 So I was offended for you when I looked up in the middle of clinic to see that you had been marked as a "no show" for your hospital follow-up with me.
-I had gone over your chart the night before and walked into clinic happy to start a busy afternoon with a friendly face, only to find out that you had died the day after you were discharged.
+I had gone over your chart the night before and walked into clinic happy to start a busy afternoon with a friendly face, only to find out that you had died the day after you were discharged from the hospital two weeks earlier.
 Because it happened outside of a healthcare setting, there was no documentation in the computerized record that status asthmaticus had sucked the life out of you.

 You, who came to me when you felt a lump and needed to know whether it was breast cancer.
 You, whose roommate kicked you out for fear of getting sick from your chemotherapy and radiation.
 You, who survived so many complications until you could finally get your bum shoulder fixed.
 You, who sounded so agreeable on the phone when I reminded you after your pre-op visit that if you could find the money for it, an inhaler would help with your trouble breathing.
 I thought you needed one, at least while the weather was changing.